Christine Emba

-Christine Emba is an opinion columnist and author based in Washington.
+Christine Emba is an opinion columnist and author based in Washington DC.

 Biography

-Emba grew up in Virginia, and attained a Bachelor of Arts in public and international affairs at Princeton University.
+Emba grew up in Virginia, and graduated with an A.B. from the Princeton School of Public and International Affairs at Princeton University in 2010 after completing a 103-page-long senior thesis, titled "Financing the United Nations: Withholding, Withdrawal and the U.S.–U.N.
+Relationship," under the supervision of Helen V. Milner.
 Emba was raised as an evangelical Christian, but converted to Catholicism during her senior year at Princeton.
 After graduating, she worked as a strategy analyst at the software corporation SAP, before serving as the deputy editor of the Economist Intelligence Unit and later a Hilton Kramer Fellow in criticism at The New Criterion.
 In 2015, she joined The Washington Post as an opinion columnist, focusing on "ideas and society".
+She left the newspaper in 2024.

 Writing on sexual ethics

 In March 2022, Emba released her book Rethinking Sex: A Provocation, published through Sentinel.
 The book discusses sexual ethics, focusing on sexual consent, casual sex, and sexual liberation.
 In the same month, she wrote an opinion essay in The Washington Post titled "Consent is not enough.
 We need a new sexual ethic", taking excerpts from her book.

 In Rethinking Sex, Emba argues that the increased access to casual sex in our modern, sexually liberated society has left people—particularly women, but also men—feeling unhappy and unsatisfied.
 She criticizes the idea that sex can be meaningless, and further argues that sexual partnerships have been commodified through online dating applications and that women have been dehumanized through the normalization of sexual choking and anal sex in pornography, leading to a bleak romantic landscape.
 Emba states that while consent in sex is necessary, it is not enough; since even consensual sex can leave people feeling unhappy, she argues, consent cannot be "the only rule".

 Instead, she argues that we need a "new sexual ethic" that goes beyond consent.
 Borrowing from the work of Saint Thomas Aquinas (originally Aristotle), Emba advocates that in sex we should "will the good of the other": "Willing the good means caring enough about another person to consider how your actions might affect them – and then choosing not to act if the outcome would be negative.
 It's mutual concern – thinking about someone other than yourself and then working so their experience is as good as you hope yours to be."
 In this frame, there would be circumstances in which sex would be consensual, but nevertheless unethical and best avoided.